sulymansifat1/DTOS-daffodil-transport-operating-system/README.md

 ## Overview
 DTOS is a centralized platform for DIU students to search buses/routes (e.g., DSC ↔ Dhaka city), register/login, and access helpful pages like About and Contact.
 An Admin Panel manages bus schedules, tickets, and site settings.

-Some features are in progress (see Roadmap).
 The stack is a classic LAMP-style setup with PHP + MySQL and a lightweight HTML/Tailwind frontend.

 ## Highlights
 - 🔎 Fast route search from the homepage with route, time, and stop details